mchba/farm2d/README.md

 conda create -n farm2d python spyder numpy scipy xarray matplotlib pyvista conda activate farm2d
 ```

+*Note: The pyvista package does not work on [ARC](https://arc-user-guide.readthedocs.io/en/latest/index.html), but is also not strictly necessary to run `farm2d`.*

 Also add `farm2d` to your `~/.bashrc`-file: